-It includes a rich editor, debugging, native platform integration with iOS, Mac and Android, and integrated source control to name just of few of its many features.
+It includes features such as a rich editor, debugging, native platform integration with iOS, Mac, and Android, and integrated source control.

-This topic surveys various sections of Visual Studio for Mac, providing a look at some of the features that make it a powerful tool for creating cross-platform applications.
+This article surveys various sections of Visual Studio for Mac and introduces features that make it a powerful tool to create cross-platform applications.

 Visual Studio for Mac supports development in C# and F#, by default.

-C# is the most commonly used language for creating cross-platform applications in Visual Studio for Mac.
-This includes full support for all C# 7 features.
+C# is the most commonly used language to create cross-platform applications in Visual Studio for Mac.
+The IDE has full support for all C# 7 features.

-.NET Core is a platform for creating applications that run on Windows, Linux, and Mac.
-Visual Studio for Mac has support for loading, creating, running, and debugging .NET Core projects.
+.NET Core is a platform to create applications that run on Windows, Linux, and Mac.
+Visual Studio for Mac has support to load, create, run, and debug .NET Core projects.